havelockz/adminBot/README.md

 `sqlite3 busterdb < db.sql`

-And finally you can run you personal istance of YATAB
+And finally you can run you personal istance of `HATB`

 `chmod +x bot.py`